-We’ll trim up a week or two before, once the tree arrives – usually a refugee from the school where my husband works once term has ended.
-We have Christmas decorations from around the world that we’ve collected on our travels from the fat German fairy to the gilded soapstone hippo from Kenya, and each year add a few more.
+We’ll trim up a week or two before Christmas, once the tree arrives.
+We have Christmas decorations from around the world that we’ve collected on our travels, from the fat German fairy to the gilded soapstone hippo from Kenya, and each year add a few more.

 This year we’ll be having my parents over for Christmas day and Boxing day and Christmas will start with midnight mass.
 Even though it’s becoming a bit of a challenge to entice the teenagers near a church, for high days and holidays it’s a three line whip – we like to remember what we’re celebrating after all.